chippyash/Assembler-Builder-Pattern/README.md

 - create an `Assembler`
 - attach a bunch of functions to it with a key (variable name) for the function
-    - functions can access previously stored variables
+    - functions can access previously defined functions (or stored variables)
 - assemble everything (call the functions that have been previously attached)
 - access one, some or none of the results

-The examples/OneManCoffeeShop.php gives a flavour of the Assembler in action in a relatively simple scenario.
+The examples/OneManCoffeeShop.php script gives a flavour of the Assembler in action in a relatively simple scenario.

+examples/CarAssemblyLine.php is a bit more complex, but shows how you can pass around an Assembler to various processes a bit like a shopping trolley, leaving it until some point in the future where it is all assembled into some final product.
+It also demonstrates a simple derivation of the Assembler, the Scala like `For Comprehension` which because `For` is a reserved word in PHP, is called `FFor`.

+In a large system, you might want to use an Assembler as a collection point for stuff going on in the application.
+For this purpose you can get a Singleton instance via `Assembler::get()`.
+Of course, you can only use this once (as in subsequent calls to Assembler::get() will return the same instance,) so use with care.

 ## Running the examples